padmayarra737-a11y/Resume-Screening-and-Ranking-system/README.md

 The evaluation shows that TF-IDF performed well on the available category-based dataset, while the combined scoring approach provides additional **skill and experience explanations**.

-## ⚠️ Limitations

-* Skill matching depends on the skills dictionary.
-* Experience extraction is based on years mentioned in the resume.
-* Scanned/image-only PDFs are not currently supported.
-* The dataset does not contain a true recruiter ranking, so Precision@10 is only an experimental evaluation.
-* Resume categories can overlap, making some categories difficult to distinguish.

-## 🔮 Future Improvements

-* Sentence Transformer semantic matching
-* OCR for scanned resumes
-* Automatic skill extraction
-* Better experience extraction
-* Deployment using Streamlit Cloud or Hugging Face Spaces
-*
 GitHub: `https://github.com/padmayarra737-a11y`